rschristopher/ischristtrue.com/src/truth.md

 We now know less than we did
  before we started.
 We
- either pretend everything is
+ could pretend everything is
- rational and we can call ourselves a "realist" or a
+ rational and call ourselves
- "pragmatist",
- or we
+ "realists" or
+ "pragmatists".
+And then like a pendulum
- embrace one of the esoteric
- spiritual systems that is competing for our attention, maybe they have some answers.
+ we could swing the other way and embrace any of the esoteric spiritual systems that are competing for our attention.
+Transcendental
+ something-or-other.
 Maybe
  Buddhists
- have objective truth or
+ have knowable objective truth.
- maybe any of the various [gurus](https://en.wikipedia.org/wiki/Maharishi_Mahesh_Yogi) or [antigurus](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti).
+Or maybe any of the various [gurus](https://en.wikipedia.org/wiki/Maharishi_Mahesh_Yogi) or [antigurus](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti).